 About the Festival

-Bringing Classical music's rising stars to Houston for 25 years.
+Bringing Classical music's rising stars to Houston for over 30 years.

-The mission of the Immanuel and Helen Olshan Texas Music Festival ® is to prepare college aged and young professional musicians for careers in music through a four-week intensive summer orchestral training program.
-The Texas Music Festival serves communities in the greater Houston area, College Station, and throughout the Southeastern Texas regions with a diverse array of orchestral and chamber music performances by student participants, faculty, and guest artists.
+The Immanuel and Helen Olshan Texas Music Festival® prepares college- and graduate-age musicians for careers in music through an intensive summer training program held annually in the month of June.
+The festival serves the Houston community at large through its diverse array of orchestral, chamber music, jazz, vocal, and keyboard performances by student participants, faculty, and guest artists.

-The Immanuel and Helen Olshan Texas Music Festival ® was founded in 1990 to provide young professional musicians with a challenging musical environment in which to develop skills in orchestral, chamber music, and solo performance.
-The intensive four-week orchestral fellowship program on the University of Houston campus is guided by distinguished artists from the Moores and Shepherd schools of music faculty, principals and members of the Houston Symphony, Houston Grand Opera and Ballet orchestras, and internationally recognized guest artists.
-Many TMF faculty members perform as soloists with the Festival Orchestra and as part of PERSPECTIVES (TMF’s faculty chamber music series).
+The Immanuel and Helen Olshan Texas Music Festival® was founded in 1990 to provide young professional musicians with a high-level environment in which to develop skills in orchestral, chamber music, and solo performance.
+The intensive Orchestral Institute on the University of Houston campus is guided by distinguished artist/faculty from the Moores and Shepherd schools of music, principals and members of the Houston Symphony, Houston Grand Opera and Ballet orchestras, and internationally recognized guest artists.
+TMF faculty members perform as soloists with the Festival Orchestra and as part of the PERSPECTIVES chamber music series.

-- Intensive four-week orchestral training program in Houston
+- Intensive three-week orchestral training program in Houston

-- For college, graduate, and young professional players (Ages 18-30; younger participants will be considered on a case by case basis)
+- For college, graduate, and young professional players (Ages 18-30)

-- Over 90 talented orchestral musicians are selected to participate each year
+- 80 talented orchestral musicians are selected to participate each year

-- All TMF Orchestra Fellows receive full tuition fellowships valued around $4,000
+- All TMF Orchestra Fellows receive fellowships covering tuition and weekly lessons valued around $3,500

 - International musical community

-- Faculty from the Moores and Shepherd schools of music, the Houston Symphony, Houston Grand Opera and Ballet orchestras, and other distinguished orchestras and music schools
+- Faculty from the Moores and Shepherd schools of music, Houston Symphony, Houston Grand Opera and Ballet orchestras, and other distinguished orchestras and music schools and conservatories

 - Master classes with renowned musicians as well as principals and members of the Houston Symphony and other major orchestras